This is an inline carousel of images and or videos of this pet.

 For approved families, we require in person meetings in St Jacobs ON

 If you are not willing to drive to this location to meet our dogs after you are approved, please do not apply.
 We do not meet elsewhere nor deliver dogs.
 Adoptions within Ontario only

 If you are interested in applying to adopt a dog from Hobo Haven Rescue, please use this link to submit an application https://hobohavenrescue.ca/dog-adoption-application

-Tashi's Adoption is $675: fees include spay/neuter, microchip, bloodwork, age appropriate vaccinations, deworming, flea/tick/heartworm prevention, and all vet care during their time with us.
+Adoption fee is $750: fees include spay which will be done by Hobo Haven Rescue at our expense, through our vet located in Waterloo ON when this puppy is an appropriate age to neuter, microchip, age appropriate vaccinations, deworming, flea/tick/heartworm prevention, and all vet care during their time with us.

 For anyone possibly interested in adopting from Hobo Haven, here are a few, but not all, criteria to be aware of:

 We require all serious applicants to watched "Petfooled" which is a free documentary at this link https://www.youtube.com/watch?v=x6LKP9Prfrs